Skip to content

 Prerequisites and Basic Requirements

-• Privileges: Root access is required for installation and configuration.
+• Privileges: Root access or sudo privileges are required for installation and configuration.

 File and Directory Structure